 Everybody has to watch their bottom line when planning a corporate event especially when you have to justify all expenses to a committee, Boss or CFO.
-The mistake many Corporate event planners make is confusing cost with value.
+The mistake many Corporate event planners make confusing cost with value.

 Let’s say you need a Jazz Trio for 3 hours.